-We seek applicants whose work has the potential to offer practical solutions to the problems which stand in the way of the world`s peace and prosperity.
-The fellowship focuses on such critical fields as: international relations and global affairs, law, environmental policy, public health, social sciences, economics, political science, business and finance, management, and contemporary history.
+We seek applicants whose work has the potential to offer insight into the problems and challenges standing in the way of the world`s peace and prosperity.
+The fellowship focuses on such critical fields as: international relations and global affairs, law, environmental policy, public health, social sciences, economics, political science, political theory, business and finance, management, and contemporary history.

 What is the Fox International Fellowship?

 The Fox International Fellowship is a graduate student exchange program between Yale and 20 world-renowned partner universities.
-Fox International Fellows are selected for their potential to become leaders in fields that are policy significant, historically informed, and socially meaningful.
+Fox International Fellows are selected for their potential to become leaders in areas of social impact.
 Such work is increasingly conditioned by the interdisciplinary and transnational character of knowledge and practice in the twenty-first century.
-Fellows’ research projects and academic interests reflect the areas toward which many of the world’s major decision-makers have gravitated, as well as those that have the potential to open new channels of debate.
+Fellows’ research projects and academic interests focus on areas of study which have the potential to produce new, innovative, ideas and open new avenues for scholarly debate.

 Each Fox International Fellow receives robust support.
 In the short term, each Fox Fellow is expected to contribute to the academic and social life of the Fox exchange partner university.
-In the long term, each Fox Fellow is expected to have a positive impact upon the world and participate in national and international decision-making processes.
+In the long term, each Fox Fellow is expected to have a positive impact upon the world and be active in the networks of knowledge production both nationally and internationally.

 Fox International Fellows forge lasting links with their host institutions and peers from around the world.
 They gain a better understanding of their hosts by participating in cultural activities, deepening their abilities in the local languages, exploring and conducting fieldwork in the area surrounding their partner universities.
 Through the large, active Fox alumni network, Fellows continue to build relationships long after their work at their host institutions ends.